 Students can prepare for advisement with a variety of tools.
 A review of the Student Advisement Degree Audit (accessible through the CUNY Portal) can help students understand degree requirements they have completed and those remaining.
 CUNYfirst will indicate when students are eligible to register.
-This catalog and the College website offer additional information about major curricula, Pathways requirements, and academic policies.
+This catalog, the Advising Guide for the major and the College website offer additional information about major curricula, Pathways requirements, and academic policies.